drBenway/pixi-vn-wiki/start/versus-renpy.md

 Ren'Py uses its own language, `Ren'Py language`, which is based on superset of Python.
 You can use Python statements in Ren'Py language.

 Pixi’VN uses JavaScript/TypeScript, which is a very powerful and popular language.
-To write a narrative, you can choose a narrative language that has been integrated or use more than one in the same project.
+To write the narrative, you can choose a narrative language that has been integrated or use more than one in the same project.

 | Programming language | Ren'Py | Pixi’VN |
 |---|---|---|